-How to uninstall apps on macOS Mojave or earlier
+How to uninstall apps on old versions of macOS

 If you use 32-bit apps on macOS 10.14 or 10.13, the system periodically informs you about the need to update these programs.
 If you launch software with 32-bit architecture, you will see the following message:

-As the 32-bit applications do not meet the macOS Catalina requirements, you should identify them and decide what to do next.
+As the 32-bit applications do not meet the latest macOS requirements, you should identify them and decide what to do next.
 To check which apps are 32-bit, take the following steps:

 - In the sidebar of the new window that appears, scroll down to the section and select .

 - In a moment, you will see a list of all your programs and their components.
 Look at the column: if there is “No” next to an item, this app has the 32-bit architecture.